Menu

 How to Store and Reheat Leftovers

-• To refrigerate leftover drumsticks, place them (along with any leftover sauce) in airtight containers and keep in the fridge for up to 4 days.
+• Place leftover drumsticks in an airtight container and keep them in the fridge for up to 4 days or freeze them for 2 to 3 months.

-• To reheat them, place the drumsticks and sauce in a covered saucepan or skillet over low heat until completely heated through.
+• To reheat, place the drumsticks and sauce in a covered saucepan or skillet over low heat until completely heated through.
 You can also bake the drumsticks, covered, at 350°F until heated through.

 Slow Cooker Asian Glazed Drumsticks